tri-cods/html-css/sections/elements.md

 <p>This is a paragraph.</p>

 <p>
-	This is also a paragraph
+	This is also a paragraph.
 </p>
 ```